preciofishbone/OmniaDocsG2/pages/create-page/index.rst

 .. image:: new-page-create-button.png

-When the page is created you add content by using Blocks, see: :doc:`Working with blocks </blocks/working-with-blocks/index>`
+When the page is created you add content by using blocks, see: :doc:`Working with blocks </blocks/working-with-blocks/index>`

-Every Block available also has a separate description, select the Block on this page for more information: :doc:`Blocks </blocks/index>`
+Every block available also has a separate description, select the block on this page for more information: :doc:`Blocks </blocks/index>`

 Some default blocks can already be in place for the Page Type, and besides that a wizard is started to help you with the necessary steps when creating a new page: